PeaceUCR/ReactReduxDemo/README.md

 1. Build the App State
 2. Change the state by dispatch an action.
 Reducer: function that takes state and action as arguments, and returns the next state of the app.
 Different part of state can have different sub reducer. https://redux.js.org/docs/introduction/CoreConcepts.html

-3.the state of your whole application is stored in an object tree within a single store.
+3. the state of your whole application is stored in an object tree within a single store.

+(for some special case, like the input filed,we can just keep its state in the component level, not in the app store)

 Create store with combined reducer